Efficient coding of natural scene statistics predicts discrimination thresholds for grayscale textures: Results

-\paragraph{Variance predicts salience.} Predicted detection thresholds were in excellent agreement with those measured experimentally (Figure~\ref{fig:exp_and_second_order}C and Figure~\ref{fig:mixed_groups}), with a median relative error of around $12\%$.
-This match is unlikely to be due to chance---a permutation test yields $p < 10^{-4}$ for the hypothesis that all measured thresholds were drawn independently from a single distribution that did not depend on the texture direction in which they were measured (see Methods and Supplementary Information for details and further statistical tests).
-The comparison between theory and experiment was tested in 12 directions in each of 26 single and mixed planes, for a total of 311 different thresholds (the uncertainty in one direction in the $\texiih\beta++[0]; \texiiv\beta++[1]$ mixed plane was too large, and we discarded that datapoint)\footnote{Note that these measurements are not fully independent: the natural image predictions within each plane lie on an ellipse by construction; the psychophysical thresholds are measured independently at each point but are generally well-approximated by ellipses.
-Even taking this into account, the match between the predictions and the data is unlikely to be due to chance ($p < 10^{-4}$; see Supplement).}; a single scaling factor was used to align these two sets of measurements.
+\paragraph{Variance predicts salience.} Predicted detection thresholds were in excellent agreement with those measured experimentally (Figure~\ref{fig:exp_and_second_order}C and Figure~\ref{fig:mixed_groups}), with a median absolute log error of about $0.13$.
+Put differently, $50\%$ of the measurements have relative errors below $13\%$, since in this regime, the log error is very well approximated by relative error (see Methods and Appendix~\ref{app:stattests}).
+This match is unlikely to be due to chance---a permutation test yields $p < 10^{-4}$ for the hypothesis that all measured thresholds were drawn independently from a single distribution that did not depend on the texture direction in which they were measured (see Methods and Appendix~\ref{app:stattests} for details and further statistical tests; $95\%$ of the 10,000 permutation samples exhibited median absolute log errors in the range $[0.24, 0.31]$).
+The comparison between theory and experiment was tested in 12 directions in each of 26 single and mixed planes, for a total of 311 different thresholds (the measurement uncertainty in one direction in the $\texiih\beta++[0]; \texiiv\beta++[1]$ mixed plane was too large, and we discarded that datapoint); a single scaling factor was used to align these two sets of measurements.
+Note that these measurements are not fully independent: the natural image predictions within each plane lie on an ellipse by construction; the psychophysical thresholds are measured independently at each point but are generally well-approximated by ellipses.
+Even taking this into account, the match between the predictions and the data is unlikely to be due to chance ($p < 10^{-4}$; $95\%$ range for the median absolute log error $[0.16, 0.22]$; see Appendix~\ref{app:stattests}).